e tried. We really tried. Hands across the water, and all that.

 The great thing is, they’re a fine, cultured lot down at the Greystones Sailing Club, and are therefore unlikely to turn a healthy debate into a bitching contest.
 That’s just not their style.
 They’re confident, successful, well-bred people.
 As the comments below prove.

 But, hey, it’s all about making Greystones one big, happy, chilled-out family.
 Even if it feckin’ kills us.

-You can catch our catch-up with Dave & Darragh two weeks later right here.
+We caught up with Dave & Darragh two weeks later – right here.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.